ufa-tamanna/Image-Classification-with-K-Fold-Cross-Validation-and-Performance-Metrics/README.md

 •	Hyperparameter Tuning: To optimize the performance of each model, we have employed hyperparameter tuning using Grid Search.

-2. Classifiers:
+2.	** Classifiers **:

 We checked the accuracy and performance of five different machine-learning models for the classification of car images in the dataset.

-•	cars_cnn.ipynb: This code file uses Convolutional Neural Network model.
+•	"cars_cnn.ipynb": This code file uses Convolutional Neural Network model.

-•	cars_fcnn.ipynb: This code file uses Fully Connected Neural Network model.
+•	"cars_fcnn.ipynb": This code file uses Fully Connected Neural Network model.

-•	cars_knn.ipynb: This code file uses K-Nearest Neighbours model.
+•	"cars_knn.ipynb": This code file uses K-Nearest Neighbours model.

-•	cars_logistic.ipynb: This code file uses Logistic Regression model.
+•	"cars_logistic.ipynb": This code file uses Logistic Regression model.

-•	cars_svm.ipynb: This code file uses Support Vector Machine model.
+•	"cars_svm.ipynb": This code file uses Support Vector Machine model.

-3. Performance Metrics:
+3.	** Performance Metrics **:

 These are the metrics we used to check the performance of each model.